Skip to main content

 December 16, 2020

-Progress has been promising, but remains precarious.
+Progress has been promising but remains precarious.
 Discrimination and state repression are still pervasive, and advocates must navigate treacherous and ever-changing political waters.
-Strings of news celebrating progress – a court ruling against a clinic offering so-called conversion therapy, a campaign going viral, are punctuated by setbacks — the police detaining activists and shutting down events, censors removing online content, and policymakers snubbing calls for equality.
-Developments have been rapid, and full of twists and turns.
+News celebrating progress – a court ruling against a clinic offering so-called conversion therapy, a campaign going viral, mispunctuated by setbacks — the police detaining activists and shutting down events, censors removing online content, and policymakers snubbing calls for equality.
+Developments have been rapid and full of twists and turns.

-Yet, on balance, China’s LGBT movement continues forward, building visibility and gaining support.
-Surveys show increasing acceptance of LGBT people among younger generations, views of pro-LGBT social media hashtags have reached into the hundreds of millions several times (though are often censored shortly after), and LGBT plaintiffs have won pioneering rights litigation in court.
-Whether state decision makers will pursue policies to protect the equal rights for LGBT people in the coming years and decades will come down to a mix of ideology, pragmatism, and public pressure.
-LGBT advocates are striving to turn that calculus in their favor, and, facing the long and rough road ahead, remain hopeful.
+Yet, China’s LGBT movement continues forward, building visibility and gaining support.
+Surveys show increasing acceptance of LGBT people among younger generations, views of pro-LGBT social media hashtags have reached hundreds of millions several times (though they are often censored shortly after), and LGBT plaintiffs have won pioneering rights litigation in court.
+Whether state decision-makers will pursue policies to protect equal rights for LGBT people in the coming years will come down to a mix of ideology, pragmatism and public pressure.
+LGBT advocates strive to turn that calculus in their favor and, facing the long and rough road ahead, remain hopeful.

 Following the release of this report, Outright hosted two webinars in late January 2021, led by Grace Poore, Outright's Regional Program Coordinator for Asia.
-Speakers shared examples of advocacy strategies in China that have the long-term goal of making the law a force for greater equality rather than one that entrenches stigma.
+Speakers shared examples of advocacy strategies in China that aim to make the law a force for greater equality rather than one that entrenches stigma.

 Download speaker presentations: